atom/atom/docs/creating-a-package.md

 Not every package will have (or need) all of these directories.

+[Your first package][first-package] contains a tutorial on creating a simple package.

 ## package.json

 Similar to [npm packages][npm], Atom packages contain a _package.json_ file